NAMI Family-to-Family Education Program

-- Family-to-Family at the LANKENAU Medical Center in Wynnewood will begin on Tuesday, March 5 and will meet once a week for 12 weeks from 7-9:30 p.m.
-For questions or to register, please contact Judy Green at 610-668-7917 or F2FMainLine@aol.com.
+- Family-to-Family at the LANKENAU Medical Center in Wynnewood will begin in mid-February and will meet once a week for 12 weeks from 7-9:30 p.m.
+For questions or to register, please contact Judy Green at F2FMainLine@aol.com.

 For information about courses elsewhere in the US, click here.